Top 10 Accounts Payable Best Practices

 1. Keep Track of Your Accounts Payable Process

-The top best practice in the accounts payable process is to review, organise and prioritise invoices and bills according to their due dates.
+The top best practice in the accounts payable process is to review, organise and prioritise invoices (or proforma invoices) and bills according to their due dates.
 It would be a good strategy for your accounts payable team to work closely with your procurement team to streamline and keep track of purchases, pay orders, 3-way matches and invoices.
 This not only enhances efficiency but also helps check duplication, omission or delay in processing invoices, and any fraudulent activity.
 Besides, when it comes to items like credit card bills it is smarter to first pay the cards that charge the larger interest.
 Regular monitoring and evaluation of the accounts payable process can practically enable the growth and viability of your business.